Project Preparation Facility

 Coverage

-The PPF can support one or more of the following activities.
-The activities need to contribute directly to the development of one particular project and will need to be submitted as part of the Funding Proposal package.
+PPF can support one or more of the following activities which contribute directly to the development of a Funding Proposal package.

-Pre-feasibility and feasibility studies should compare scenarios with and without the project under a projection of climate change and against a baseline situation, and compare those scenarios to each other to determine the impact of the project.
-This would include data collection, research, site specific technical appraisals, and cost benefit analysis, as well as market research and estimated GHG reduction calculations.
+Pre-feasibility and feasibility studies would assess the feasibility of the project’s design and activities, and compare climate scenarios with and without the project under a projection of climate change and against a baseline to determine the impact of the project.
+Studies would include data collection, research, site-specific technical appraisals, cost-benefit analysis, as well as market research and estimated GHG reduction and adaptation impact calculations.

-If not already included in the feasibility study, examples of this type of activity include: Logical frameworks, including GCF relevant indicators, and project indicators, their baselines and targets; Assessment of the project/programme against the GCF Investment Criteria; Market assessment and recommendations; Economic analysis and recommendations, including cost benefit analysis; or Financial analysis and recommendations.
+If not already included in the feasibility study, this activity may develop logical frameworks, including GCF-relevant indicators, project indicators, baselines and targets; assessment of the project against GCF Investment Criteria; or market assessment and recommendations.

-Example services under this type of activity includes: Advisory services for costing and budgeting according to GCF standards, including the costing in relation to incremental cost for adaptation, in case the project/programme targets adaptation or cross-cutting results; or Advice on legal, financial, tax, regulatory and governance matters, to help structure the investments.
+Advisory services required for costing and budgeting according to GCF standards, including in relation to incremental cost for adaptation or advisory services on legal, financial, tax, regulatory and governance matters to better structure the project.

-Where necessary, and provided that sufficient justification is provided, other activities such as workshops and consultations or translation of documents may be covered under the PPF.
+Where necessary, and provided that sufficient justification is provided, other activities such as workshops and consultations or translation of documents.